Baccata/yausl/README.md

 ## Implementation

-The implementation relies on implicit-expansion based typelevel programming Basically, what happens is that a value (yausl.Scalar) is accompanied at compile time with a typelevel list of Units (yausl.UnitM) and a typelevel list of integers that represents, for each unit, a associated dimension.
-Therefore, a Scalar[metre::second::HNil, 1 :: -1 :: HNil] is a speed.
+The implementation relies on implicit-expansion based type-level programming Basically, what happens is that a value (yausl.Scalar) is accompanied at compile time with a type-level list (shapeless.HList) of Units (yausl.UnitM) and a typelevel list of integers that represents, for each unit, a associated dimension.
+Therefore, a Scalar[metre::second::HNil, 1 :: -1 :: HNil] is a speed value.

 I really wanted the system to be as generic as possible and did not make assumption on how this should be used, so you can have values that are m^-3, which does not physically represent anything ...